Whetstone Mountains

+that could be used as whetstones to sharpen cutlery and tools.

 Geography

 The range is located south of Interstate 10, between the Santa Rita Mountains to the west, and the Dragoon Mountains to the east.
 Higher elevations of the major ranges in the region are in the Madrean Sky Islands ecoregion, with sky island habitats.

 Located within the Coronado National Forest, the Whetstone Mountains are in its Sierra Vista Recreation Area, with access via hiking trails.

 Kartchner Caverns State Park is in the eastern foothills of the Whetstone Mountains, on Arizona State Route 90.
 The trailhead for the Foothills Loop Trail is in the park.